SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolNumberAttributeConstraints.md

 ## SYNOPSIS
 Adds an AWS::Cognito::UserPool.NumberAttributeConstraints resource property to the template.
-The NumberAttributeConstraints property type defines the number attribute constraints of an Amazon Cognito User Pool.
-NumberAttributeConstraints is a subproperty of the SchemaAttribute: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-userpool-schemaattribute.html property type.
+The minimum and maximum value of an attribute that is of the number data type.

 ## SYNTAX